𝐈𝐧𝐜𝐥𝐞𝐦𝐞𝐧𝐭 𝐖𝐞𝐚𝐭𝐡𝐞𝐫 𝐔𝐩𝐝𝐚𝐭𝐞: 𝐓𝐰𝐨-𝐇𝐨𝐮𝐫 𝐄𝐚𝐫𝐥𝐲 𝐃𝐢𝐬𝐦𝐢𝐬𝐬𝐚𝐥 𝐅𝐫𝐢𝐝𝐚𝐲 𝟐/𝟔/𝟐𝟔

 4 months ago, Garrett County Public Schools

-Graphic highlighting an early dismissal, as detailed in the text.
+Graphic highlighting the Pre-K 4-year-old application period, as detailed in the text.

 4 months ago, Garrett County Public Schools

-Graphic highlighting the GCPS Proposed 2026-27 School Calendar, as detailed in the text.
+Graphic highlighting the Pre-K application period as detailed in the text.

-The Garrett County Board of Education will hold its regular monthly meeting on Tuesday, December 9, 2025, at the Dennett Road Educational Complex in the Community Room.
-The meeting is open to the public and will be live-streamed for public review via https://youtube.com/live/iIXMNsm-g5k?feature=share.
+The Garrett County Board of Education will hold its regular monthly meeting on Tuesday, February 10, 2026, at Dennett Road Education Complex in the Community Room.
+The meeting is open to the public and will be live-streamed for public review.

-Public comment for the December Board Meeting will begin at 4:00 p.m., after which time the Board will go into executive session until 5:30 p.m. to discuss personnel topics and a legal matter.
-The Board of Education will reconvene for the public session from 6:00 to 7:00 p.m. in the Community Room.
-Time is set aside during the public session for the hearing of constituents at approximately 6:45 p.m.
-Please note, this time is approximate, and public comment may be adjusted based on the timing of the presentations.
+Public comment for the February 10, 2026, Board Meeting will begin at 4:00 p.m., after which time the Board will go into executive session in the Maintenance Conference Room until 5:30 p.m. to discuss personnel matters and a negotiations topic.
+The Board of Education will reconvene for the public session from 6:00 p.m. to 7:15 p.m. in the cafeteria.
+Time is set aside during the public session for the hearing of constituents at approximately 7:00 p.m.
+Please note, this time is approximate and public comment may be adjusted based on the timing of the presentations.

 Topics excluded from Public Comment include: